-It can make all the difference if your company or service is on the first page of Google through keyword searching.
+It can make all the difference if your company is on the first page of Google.

-If you search on Google for David Airey I’m at the number one spot, but what good is that?
-No-one’s going to search for my name (except me, wondering what other David Aireys are up to).
+If you search for David Airey I’m at the number one spot, but what good is that?
+No-one’s going to search for my name (except me any my vanity).

 How can you tell how many people are searching for your keywords?